 - It is not enough that the employee’s activities affect or indirectly relate to interstate commerce, but they must be in or so closely related to the movement of the commerce as to be a part of it.

-An employee who regularly uses the instrumentalities of interstate commerce in his work, e.g., regular and recurrent use of interstate telephone, telegraph, mails, or travel, is engaged in interstate commerce.
+An employee who regularly uses the instrumentalities of interstate commerce in their work, e.g., regular and recurrent use of interstate telephone, telegraph, mails, or travel, is engaged in interstate commerce.
 See Thorne v.
 All Restoration Servs., Inc., 448 F.3d 1264, 1266 (11th Cir.
 2006).

 So, what about credit cards?
 A waiter or retail employee who is processing credit cards throughout the day, every day, seems to be using an instrumentality of interstate commerce.
 The electronic signal transmitting the credit card transaction information travels through the phone lines or the internet, and the actual transaction is approved and processed in a different state (a plaintiff’s lawyer must gather admissible evidence showing all of this).
 Isn’t this enough like using the phone lines or mails to render an employee’s activities to be in interstate commerce?
 Well, opinions differ.